timescale/docs/timescaledb/how-to-guides/hyperfunctions/stats-aggs.md

 WINDOW fifteen_min as (ORDER BY bucket ASC RANGE '15 minutes' PRECEDING);
 ```

-# 1D vs 2D (linear regression) Statistical Aggregates
+# 1D and 2D linear regression with statistical aggregates
-Note that the `stats_agg` aggregate is available in two forms, a one-dimensional aggregate which was
+The `stats_agg` aggregate is available in two forms, a one-dimensional
+aggregate shown earlier in this section, and a two-dimensional aggregate.
-demonstrated above and a two-dimensional aggregate which takes in two variables `(Y, X)` (the dependent
+The two-dimensional aggregate takes in two variables `(Y, X)`, which are
-and independent variables respectively).
-The two-dimensional aggregate performs all the same calculations
+dependent and independent variables respectively.
+The two-dimensional
+aggregate performs all the same calculations on each individual variable
-on each individual variable as performing separate one-dimensional aggregates would and additionally
+as performing separate one-dimensional aggregates would and
-performs linear regression on the two variables.
-Accessors for one-dimensional values simply append an
+additionally performs linear regression on the two variables.
+Accessors
-`_y` or `_x` to the name.
+for one-dimensional values append a `_y` or `_x` to the name.
+For
+example:
 ```SQL
 SELECT
     average_y(stats_agg(val2, val1)), -- equivalent to average(stats_agg(val2))